MILLION-DOLLAR URLS: The most expensive domain names of all time

 Year Sold: July 2011

-Moniker brokered a deal to sell social.com for $2.6 million in July 2011.
+Moniker brokered a deal to sell social.com for $US2.6 million in July 2011.

 But don't expect any sort of fun chat site: Salesforce bought the URL and it now directs to one of the company's advertising pages.